-Tenure-track faculty will prepare a tenure portfolio of teaching, scholarship and service.
+Tenured and tenure-track faculty will prepare a tenure portfolio of teaching, scholarship and service.
 The portfolio will include the faculty member's previous annual reviews, annual peer reviews, student evaluations, and other documentation as evidence of professional accomplishment under the period of review (see Appendix A on Portfolio creation).
 Faculty will submit their tenure portfolios to their DPTC according to calendar deadlines established by the Office of the Vice President for Academic Affairs

 DPTC members will individually vote to recommend or not recommend tenure.
-The DPTC will report the number of votes for and against each candidate's application for tenure along with a written explanation providing rationale or context for each recommendation not to grant tenure.
-This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the department head according to the calendar deadlines established by the Office of the Vice President for Academic Affairs.
+The DPTC will report the number of votes for and against each candidate's application for tenure along with any rationale, explanation, or context for the vote that the committee wishes to provide.
+This report will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the department head according to vicecalendar deadlines established by the Office of the Vice President for Academic Affairs.

-The department head will make a formal written recommendation to grant tenure or not to grant tenure for each applicant along with a written explanation providing rationale or context for each recommendation not to grant tenure.
+The department head will make a formal written recommendation to grant tenure or not to grant tenure for each applicant.
+A written explanation enumerating deficiencies will be provided for each recommendation not to grant tenure.
 These documents will be included in the portfolio of the faculty member for reference by the other evaluators in the tenure process, and the portfolio will be submitted to the dean according to calendar deadlines established by the Office of the Vice President for Academic Affairs.